JazzMaster/LazGFX/2dBGI/SDL2/README.md

 SDL2 implementation of LazGfx Core(Borland replacement BGI)

 Leave the DLLs here.
+The includes are required- Im abstracting out the main unit again.

 When you build using fpc(lazarus cant hook SDL correctly)-
-	SDL.pas header will require them if building on win32/64.
+	SDL.pas header will require the DLLS if building on win32/64.
-	If building on unices, it will pull the installed SDL shared0object files from the OS location /usr/lib/x86_64-linux-gnu , usually
+	If building on unices, it will pull the installed SDL shared-object files from the OS location /usr/lib/x86_64-linux-gnu , usually
 		-You just need to install SDL12 and SDL2 dev packages.